-It is easier to obtain this type of evidence and help ensure it is accurate if you act promptly by going to the hospital right away, taking pictures at the accident scene, and reaching out to a St. Petersburg car accident lawyer at the Fran Haasch Law Group.
-We make certain our clients’ cases are backed by the most comprehensive body of evidence possible, so we can fight for the settlement they deserve.
-We will help you assemble all of the records and information required to win fair compensation for what you’ve endured.
+It is easier to obtain this type of evidence and help ensure it is accurate if you act promptly by going to the hospital immediately, taking pictures at the accident scene, and reaching out to a car accident lawyer at the Fran Haasch Law Group.
+We ensure our client’s cases are backed by the most comprehensive body of evidence possible, so we can fight for the settlement they deserve.
+We will help you assemble all the records and information required to win fair compensation for what you endured.

-As with all personal injury claims, it’s essential to establish liability to argue an auto accident case successfully.
+As with all personal injury claims, establishing liability is essential to argue a car accident case successfully.
 If a person, entity, or another party can be demonstrably shown to have acted negligently, and if it can be shown that said negligence was the cause of the victim’s injuries, that is sufficient to file a claim.
 However, the negligence does not have to be intentional for the victim to take legal action against the liable party or parties.

 Comparative Negligence Law

-Florida recognizes a pure comparative negligence law when it comes to personal injury claims.
-This means that more than one driver can be deemed to be at fault for an auto accident.
+Florida recognizes a pure comparative negligence law regarding personal injury claims.
+This means that more than one driver can be at fault for a car accident.

-An example of this would be a collision where one driver was traveling slightly over the speed limit, but the other driver in the accident was intoxicated and clearly caused the crash.
+An example would be a collision where one driver was traveling slightly over the speed limit.
+However, the other driver in the accident was intoxicated and clearly caused the crash.
 The speeding driver was injured and filed a claim against the drunk driver.
 An investigation showed the first driver was speeding, and a jury decided he was 10% at fault for the accident.
 In this scenario, the speeding driver’s compensation would be reduced proportionately to the fault allocated to him.
 Although the speeding driver’s fault was minimal, it still impacts his final settlement.

-Defense attorneys in Florida frequently try to argue that the victim of a car accident is partially to blame in order to reduce the amount of compensation they are able to receive.
+Defense attorneys in Florida frequently try to argue that the victim of a car accident is partially to blame to reduce the amount of compensation they receive.

-At The Fran Haasch Law Group, We are experienced and capable lawyers who have successfully negotiated multi-million-dollar settlements and jury-awarded compensation in personal injury cases.
-We stand up to insurance companies, and we have the testimonials to back up our record of tenaciousness and dedication to getting justice for our clients, no matter how complicated the case.
-Learn more about it through a free consultation from an experienced attorney at our law office.
+At The Fran Haasch Law Group, we are experienced and capable lawyers who have successfully negotiated multi-million dollar settlements and jury-awarded compensation in personal injury cases.
+We stand up to insurance companies, and we have the testimonials to back up our record of tenacity and dedication to getting justice for our clients, no matter how complicated the case.
+Contact The Fran Haasch Law Group today to schedule a free case evaluation with an auto injury lawyer near you.